maxcell/build-music-with-code/README.md

 ### Top Level Instructions for this Repo

 This repository was designed to showcase the journey of the workshop.
-The first commit will be found to be the end result, however, an easy way to see step by step what is happening is to check out the branches.
-I made sure to put different phases of the project for a branch and if you want to see the accumulative diff between branches it may be easier than digging through the commit history. `master` will represent the finished result if you're interested in seeing it.
-Each other branch will be numerically designated from `00`, `01`, `02`... and so forth till the end.

-In this README, you will also see the instructions as they should outline each step appropriately.
+In this README, you will also see the instructions as they should outline each step appropriately for the leader.

 #### 00 Initial